AlfieDarko/CV/README.md

 At Makers, I enjoyed being someone in my cohort that people could reach out as often as they needed for coding assistance and feedback.
 I strongly believe you don't know something until you can teach it.<br><br>
 This lead me to enter the Makers Academy Mentorship programme and taking on 2 Makers students.
 I also supplemented my mentorship to them by writing [medium articles](https://medium.com/@AlfieDarko) on my previous experiences during group work.<br><br>
 My mentees were able to avoid the pitfalls of group-work that we faced previously and this positively impacted their work.
 Sharing knowledge and experience is so important, even if it's about something that didn't go so well.
-Reflection and feedback is how we level up and grow as a team rather than individuals and sharing is paramount to this.
+Reflection and feedback are how we level up and grow as a team rather than individuals.
+Sharing is paramount to this.

 ## Current Interests